Hiru5han/QA-project-weabapp/README.md

 ## Configuration

 Configuration is managed through the `config.py` file in the `app/` directory.
 Ensure to update the database URI and other configurations as per your environment.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any queries, please contact [yourname@example.com].

----

-This README provides a clear guide on how to set up, run, and use the application, ensuring that anyone can get started with your Help Desk Ticketing System easily.
-Adjust the placeholder values like the repository URL, email, and other specifics as needed.